Skip to content

 On April 27, 2026, the Gaza Electricity Distribution Company (GEDCO) appeared on the leak site of the ransomware group apt73, with the attackers claiming to have exfiltrated internal files from the organization that supplies electricity to the Gaza Strip.

 Public reporting indicates that GEDCO’s website, gedco.ps, was listed by the group on that date.
 The data involved consists of internal files taken during a ransomware attack.
-The exact number of people whose information was exposed remains unknown, as does the precise volume and sensitivity of the documents.
+The exact number of people whose information may have been exposed remains unknown, as does the precise volume and sensitivity of the documents.
 Ransomware.live, which tracks such incidents, hosts the primary leak page.
 No independent verification of the full dataset has been published, and details about how the attackers initially gained access have not been disclosed.

 Why This Matters for You and Your Family